Interactive Project Study Area Map

 Project Highlights

-The primary purpose of project is the completion of improvements to the corridor linking N.C.
-127 and U.S. 70 with adequate traffic capacity to meet the transportation demand of existing and future growth.
-The improvements are needed to reduce traffic congestion on existing roadways and improve roadway safety.
+The purpose of the project is to improve east-west traffic capacity to meet the transportation demand of existing and future growth.
+The improvement is needed to reduce traffic congestion and existing roadways linking NC 127 and US 70.

 Project Background